Barrow County Vehicle Impound Guide

 How to Find Your Vehicle

-- Check your arrest paperwork: The arresting officer should have provided you with paperwork that includes the name and contact information of the towing company that impounded your vehicle.
-This is the easiest and most direct way to locate your car.
+• Check your arrest paperwork: The arresting officer should have provided paperwork that includes the name of the towing company and its contact information.
+Look for this document first.

-- Reference your booking number: Having your booking number from the Barrow County Detention Center will help the Sheriff's office locate your information more quickly.
+• Reference your booking number: Have your booking number ready when you call, as this will help the dispatcher locate the relevant information quickly.

 What You Need to Retrieve Your Vehicle

-Once you know where your vehicle is located, contact the impound lot to confirm their specific requirements for release.
-Generally, you will need the following:
+Once you've located your vehicle, contact the impound lot to confirm their specific requirements for release.
+However, you'll generally need the following:

 Required Documents